 Unfortunately, banks and other creditors sometimes refuse to honor their obligations, even when they are notified promptly of the theft.
-There are several federal consumer protection statutes that protect victims against unauthorized transfers and loans, and credit back stolen funds, such as the Electronic Funds Transfer Act, the Fair Credit Billing Act, the Truth in Lending Act.
+There are several federal consumer protection statutes that protect victims against unauthorized transfers and loans, and credit back stolen funds, such as the Electronic Funds Transfer Act, the Fair Credit Billing Act, and the Truth in Lending Act.

-Finding an Identity Theft Lawyer
+Finding an Identity Theft Attorney

 - Ask about the process, timeline, and expected resolution date.

-- Ask about cost and services.
+- Ask about costs and services.
 Many lawyers focused in this area of law, including Schlanger Law Group, represent victims of identity theft on a contingent basis.
 This means that the lawyer will only get paid when they win your case.
 Then, they will be paid out of the money recovered in the lawsuit.

-The Identity Theft Lawyer for You
+The Identity Theft Attorney You Need

-If you experience identity theft and it is not handled promptly, diligently, and with skill, then identity theft can be catastrophic to your finances and personal life.
+If you are victimized by identity theft that is not handled promptly, diligently, and with skill, the results can be catastrophic to your finances and personal life.
 This is particularly true if creditors and credit reporting agencies do not respond quickly and favorably when they are notified that identity theft has occurred.